This post may contain affiliate links. Please read my disclaimer for more information.

 - Italian Coffee Beans give you consistency with every batch that you brew.

-- The prices have increased over the past few years, and it is quite expensive.
+- The prices have increased over the past few years.

 - The coffee is dark and acidic.
 If you have a sensitive stomach or prefer light coffee, this roast is not for you.
 (Fortunately, if you like the flavors of these coffee beans, there are light and medium roasts as well.)